Dr Giovanni Stracquadanio (UKRI EPSRC Fellow / FHEA)

 Research summary

 Enzymes are building blocks of cellular life and act as natural catalysts able to accelerate almost any reaction.
-Enzymatic deficiencies are usually associated with devastating rare diseases, which can only be treated by providing the defective enzyme through intravenous injections.
-However, enzymes loose catalytic activity in blood and often cause a severe immune response; moreover, current manufacturing technologies have low yield, which dramatically raises the cost of treatment.
-Here we are building on our expertise in machine learning and synthetic genomics to design and build human enzymes at scale.
+Enzymatic deficiencies are usually associated with devastating rare diseases, which can only be treated by providing the defective enzyme through intravenous injections, a treatment knows enzyme replacement therapy (ERT).
+However, recombinant enzymes loose catalytic activity in blood and often cause a severe immune response.
+Moreover, current manufacturing technologies are sub optimal, which lead to a dramatically high cost of treatment.
+We are building on our expertise in AI and synthetic genomics to design and build a next-generation of enzyme replacement therapies.
+Our goal is to establish technologies to optimise the therapeutic properties of recombinant enzymes and to engineer expression systems for inexpensive production of these molecules, in order to provide new sustainable treatment for patients with lysosomal storage diseases, particularly focusing on Fabry disease.

 Cancer genetics and genomics

 Decades of research have shown that genomic mutations in key genic regions are responsible for the transformation of normal cells into cancer cells.
 However, while a causal role for somatic mutations has been shown for many common malignancies, the role of high frequency inherited mutations has remained elusive.
-We are addressing this question by developing statistical genetics methods to dissect the heritable risk of cancer at the gene level.
+We are addressing this question by developing statistical learning methods to dissect the heritable risk of cancer at the gene level.
+Nonetheless, the polygenic architecture of cancer requires linking gene level information into pathways.
+To do that, we are developing deep graph neural networks to integrate transcriptomic and proteomic data and infer aberrant pathways involved in cancer metabolism and affecting response to therapy.

 Research activities